University access; your right to privacy

 The University's right to access files

-Some departments that maintain servers or internal networks also collect usage data and may monitor such servers or networks to ensure adequate technical performance.
+Some departments that maintain servers or internal networks may collect usage data and may monitor such servers or networks to ensure adequate technical performance.
 Departments that collect such data are expected to protect the privacy of those using the resources.
 It is also important to note that the University may be required to produce such data in compliance with a valid subpoena or court order.

-The University also provides some access to files and documents residing on University-owned equipment (and/or transmitted via the University’s network services) to outside vendors who have been contracted with to provide technology services.
+The University also provides some access to files and documents residing on University-owned equipment and systems (and/or transmitted via the University’s network services) to outside vendors who have been contracted with to provide technology services.
 The University contracts with such vendors contain firm provisions for security of information and for the privacy of members of the University community who may use those services.

 Degrees of privacy